VoIP for Healthcare Practices

-VoIP’s connectivity with mobile devices, like smartphones, is very convenient for practitioners to stay connected while out of the doctor’s office.
+Mobile VoIP allows healthcare professionals to use their mobile devices, like smartphones, to stay connected out of the office.
 Many mobile applications also allow patients and doctors to message back and forth, or access patient records and files in a convenient way.

 VoIP allows you to integrate your phone system and other communication platforms with back-end operations.
 For instance, a hospital information system (HIS) combines a hospital’s administration, financial, legal, and medical tasks – and VoIP can enable integration with this system, making administrative duties much more efficient.
 VoIP also can be integrated with the medical billing process, enabling connection to billing software.

 Patients today often want to get in touch with their doctors quickly and easily.
 Many medical practices are now adapting “live chat” features, so that patients can get in touch with medical professionals at the touch of a button.
 Rather than paying extra for this feature or trying to integrate an interactive portal to your website on your own, VoIP offers this feature for little or no charge.

 VoIP’s call routing features allows doctors to forward inbound office calls to another personal device that they will have access to outside of the office.
 Whether it’s their home line, cell phone, tablet, or other device, doctors can make sure they are available for their loyal patients in the case of an emergency.